nagaraj-devops/AV-D4-DevOps-Create-VM/ways-to-create-ec2.md

-# what are the ways to create ec2/VM
+# What are the ways to create EC2/VM
 1. AWS CLI (Command Line Interface)
 2. AWS API (Boto3)
 3. AWS CFT (Cloudformation Template)